Empowering young women and girls through sports

 Tara encourages all Tara girls to undertake some form of sport competition during the school year.
 Involvement in sport brings many advantages.
-Sport provides valuable life skills such as how to win and how to lose and enhances student self-discipline.
+Sport provides valuable life skills such as how to win and lose gracefully and enhances student self-discipline.
 We find that girls who participate in sport at Tara find they can improve academically and are able to develop skills in organisation as they juggle a number of commitments.
 They also meet new friends who they may not otherwise have met in their normal academic day.

-With 20 sports to choose from, Tara girls develop team and school spirit, leadership skills, and most importantly, have fun.
+With around 20 sports to choose from, Tara girls develop team and school spirit, leadership skills, and most importantly, have fun.

 Our Senior School participates in the Independent Girls’ School Sports Association (IGSSA).
-Two sports are offered each Term in the IGSSA calendar and games are played each Saturday morning at various locations within the Sydney metropolitan area (including Mittagong).
+Two Saturday sports are offered each Term in the IGSSA calendar and games are played on Saturday mornings at various locations within the Sydney metropolitan area (including Mittagong).
 Trials for these teams are held in the term prior to competition so that girls can be placed in the most appropriate team for their ability.
 During the competition term, trainings occur twice throughout the week as agreed by the team members and their coach.

 As well as Saturday sport, IGSSA offers one off carnivals during the school year for athletics, cross-country, diving, gymnastics, rowing, swimming and tennis (Tildesley tournament).
 Selection to join the representative team for these carnivals is a great honour with Tara team spirit on display.
 We have had many Tara girls excel at IGSSA and continue on to CIS (Combined Independent School) as well as All Schools (state) and Nationals.